Simon Girty: Ambush on the Ohio River

-In August 1779, Girty was at Detroit when his brother George arrived from Kaskaskia leading a small group of escaped prisoners.
+In August 1779, Girty was at Detroit when his brother, George, arrived from Kaskaskia leading a small group of escaped prisoners.
 George had previously served aboard an American gunboat on the Mississippi River but had been accused of treason after conspiring to help prisoners escape.
 George was immediately hired by the British Indian Department as an interpreter.

 Two months later, Simon and George were with a party of about 120 Shawnee and Wyandot warriors who laid an ambush on the Ohio River that killed 40 American soldiers and reaped a tremendous score of munitions and supplies.
-Colonel David Rogers commanded a pair of keelboats carrying gunpowder, lead, rifles, several kegs of rum and other supplies to Fort Pitt which he had purchased from the Spanish at New Orleans.
+Colonel David Rogers commanded a pair of keelboats carrying gunpowder, lead, rifles, several kegs of rum, and other supplies to Fort Pitt, which he had purchased from the Spanish at New Orleans.
 Rogers was joined by a third keelboat at the Falls of the Ohio.
 As they approached the confluence with the Licking River, lookouts spotted a canoe on the river ahead and opened fire.
 The warriors headed to shore and fled into the woods.
-Rogers beached the keelboats and set off in pursuit but quickly ran into a hail of bullets.
-A second group of warriors attacked the boats, but the men who had been posted there managed to get one of the vessels out into the river and escape.
-One of the few prisoners taken was retired Colonel John Campbell who Simon placed under his protection and took to Fort Detroit.
+Rogers beached the keelboats and set off in pursuit, but quickly ran into a hail of bullets.
+A second group of warriors attacked the boats, but the men posted there managed to get one of the vessels out into the river and escape.
+One of the few prisoners taken was retired Colonel John Campbell, whom Simon placed under his protection and took to Fort Detroit.